-The Institute’s Title IX Administrator is Ray Scragg, Vice President of Human Resources and Inclusion, firstname.lastname@example.org or 216.421.7312, 11141 East Boulevard, Cleveland OH 44106.
+The Institute’s Title IX Administrator is Ray Scragg, Vice President of Human Resources and Inclusion (email@example.com or 216.421.7312), 11141 East Boulevard, Cleveland, OH 44106.
 Inquiries concerning the application of Title IX requirements may be directed to Mr. Scragg.
-You may also contact the Office for Civil Rights, US Department of Education, 600 Superior Avenue East, Suite 750, Cleveland OH 44114-2611 or 216.522.4970, OCR.Cleveland@ed.gov.
+You may also contact the Office for Civil Rights, US Department of Education, 600 superior Avenue East, Suite 750, Cleveland, OH 44114-2611, 216.522.4970, or OCR.Cleveland@ed.gov

 The Institute strongly encourages persons who experience sexual violence to immediately report this, seek assistance, and pursue Institute action for their own protection and that of the entire CIA community.
-In addition, any members of the CIA community who witness or learn of alleged sexual violence from the person who experienced same, or through another party, have the obligation to report this to one of the three persons at CIA who are obliged to take action as a result of receiving the report: Ray Scragg, Lisa Schumann, or Nancy Neville (see contact info below).
+In addition, any members of the CIA community who witness or learn of alleged sexual violence from the person who experienced same, or through another party, have the obligation to report this to one of the three persons at CIA who are obliged to take action as a result of receiving the report: Ray Scragg, Lisa Schumann, or Nancy Neville (see contact information below).
 Consult the following FAQs to learn more about the CIA reporting process and procedures.

 Any member of the CIA community can receive a report or make a report, but three persons have been identified as “Designated Reporting Officers.”
 These persons receive reports of sexual violence and are legally required to take action as a result of a report.
 They are:

 The Designated Reporting Officer who receives the report will make every effort to keep the report confidential to the extent possible and consistent with legal requirements and/or the requirement to investigate allegations and take action.
-A student may request that a report be kept confidential, and the Institute will consider such requests.
+A victim may request that a report be kept confidential, and the Institute will consider such requests.
 Students should be aware, however, that honoring such requests may limit the Institute’s ability to fully investigate and respond to the report.
 The Institute will maintain reports in a secure manner.

 In some instances when there is a health or safety concern involving a student, the Institute may need to notify the parent or guardian.
 In making this decision, the desire of the victim will be considered along with the need to protect his/her safety and that of the campus community.
-If the person who experienced sexual assault is under the age of 18, or under 21 and physically or mentally impaired, the Designated Reporting Officer is required to report the assault to the appropriate social service agency or the police.
+If the person who experienced sexual assault is under the age of 18, or under 21 and physically or mentally impaired, the Designated Reporting Officer may be required to report the assault to the appropriate social service agency or the police.

 Yes, a conversation without the requirement of follow-up action can be had with a “Confidential Reporting Officer.”
 Confidential Reporting Officers provide advice, support, and guidance about how to manage the situation without instituting an investigative action.
 These resources are not required to report allegations of sexual misconduct unless the reporter is in imminent danger.
 The report to this person remains confidential.
 Confidential Reporting Officers are licensed professionals and include:

 Mental health counselors, social workers, and medical professionals (doctors, nurses, and others with state licenses) who can be found at counseling centers, health centers, health care or social service agencies, hospitals, and clinics.
-While CIA does not have these professionals on its campus, they can be found at:
+While CIA does not have these professionals on campus, they can be found at: